egenomics/scQCEA/index.md

 Latest version on GitHub [(LINK)](https://github.com/isarnassiri/scQCEA/)

 ### Issue Reports
 If you find any error or suspicious bug, we will appreciate your report.
-Please write them in the github issues [(LINK)](https://github.com/isarnassiri/scQCEA/issues)
+Please write them in the GitHub issues [(LINK)](https://github.com/isarnassiri/scQCEA/issues)

 ### References
 1. Aibar, S., et al. SCENIC: single-cell regulatory network inference and clustering.
 Nature Methods 2017;14(11):1083-1086.